ArBITRAL/AErlang/README.md

     end.
 Note that whenever a attribute-based receive is used, "from" must be followed by a "receive" construct.

+See the example folder for case studies and details on how to use.

-### Other feature:
+### Other features:

-Receiving predicates can be over elements of message itself (similar to selective receive):
+#Receiving predicates can be over elements of message itself (similar to selective receive):

     Predicate = "$Money > 100 and battery < 30",
     from(Predicate),
     receive
         {Money,Y} -> do_work
     end.

-See the example folder for case studies and details on how to use
+#Function start/1 can accept two other operation mode instead of broadcast
+- pushing: It keep process attributes updating whenver processes update their environment.
+AErlang then select early the interested group of receivers
+- pulling: It updates the receiving predicate to AErlang so that AErlang can filter early interested senders.